joyrex2001/kubedock/README.md

 ## Containers

 Container API calls are translated towards kubernetes pods.
 When a container is started, it will create a kubernetes service within the cluster and maps the ports to that of the container (note that only tcp is supported).
-This will make it accessable for use within the cluster (e.g. within a containerized pipeline within that same cluster).
+This will make it accessible for use within the cluster (e.g. within a containerized pipeline within that same cluster).
 It is also possible to create port-forwards for the ports that should be exposed with the `--port-forward` argument.
 These are however not very performant, nor stable and are intended for local debugging.
 If the ports should be exposed on localhost as well, but port-forwarding is not required, they can be made available via the built-in reverse-proxy.
-This can be enabled with the `--reverse-proxy` argument and is mutual exlusive with `--port-forward`.
+This can be enabled with the `--reverse-proxy` argument and is mutually exclusive with `--port-forward`.

 Starting a container is a blocking call that will wait until it results in a running pod.
 By default it will wait for maximum 1 minute, but this is configurable with the `--timeout` argument.
 The logs API calls will always return the complete history of logs, and doesn't differentiate between stdout/stderr.
 All log output is send as stdout.
 Executions in the containers are supported.